 There is no doubt I am happiest when I am eating.
 I love food.
 Food is life.
 It enriches the soul.
 I plan my next meal while I am eating the current one.

-Living in the San Francisco Bay Area, I am lucky to have nearly every culture’s food at my fingertips.
-Not only that, but also so many organic options as well.
-During any given week I can eat truly authentic Mexican, Vietnamese, Japanese, Turkish and Indian food as well as dim sum which I am especially thankful to have access to.
+Living in the San Francisco Bay Area for the longest time, I was lucky to have nearly every culture’s food at my fingertips.
+Not only that but also so many organic options as well.
+During any given week I can eat truly authentic Mexican, Burmese, Japanese, Turkish, and Indian food as well as dimsum which I am especially thankful to have access to.